stylelint/vscode-stylelint/README.md

 #### stylelint.additionalDocumentSelectors

-Type: `array`
+Type: `Array`
 Default: `[]`

-A set of document types that you can use to run stylelint against if you are using CSS inside document types like: `javascriptreact`, `typescriptreact` or `vue`.
+Document types that you can use to run stylelint against if you are using CSS inside document types like: `javascriptreact`, `typescriptreact` or `vue`.

 ## License